SridharBR/nginxserver/README.md

 kubeadm join --token <token> <master-ip>:<master-port>
 ```

-## Deploy Nginx server on the kubernets cluster
+## Deploy Nginx server on the kubernetes cluster

 ### Create roles
 Define the roles that are permitted on the namespace in which the nginx will be deployed